 The best certified nursing assistants (CNAs) are warm-hearted, caring, and understanding, with a genuine passion for helping others.
 They play a crucial role in the healthcare system and are valued for their problem-solving and teamwork skills.
 As respected members of a healthcare team, they support registered and practical nurses by performing duties such as dressing, bathing, and transporting patients.
 If you’re considering a career as a CNA, you’ve got a wide range of education and training options available to you.
 This page outlines these options, as well as the various ways current CNAs can boost their salaries and advance their careers.
 Learn how you can become a CNA and join the ranks of this valued profession.

-CNAs help patients and impact the workplace every day, which makes it a satisfying way for people who are interested in the health care field to contribute to their communities.
+CNAs help patients and impact the healthcare workplace every day, which makes it a satisfying way for people who are interested in the health care field to contribute to their communities.
 However, despite its rewards, this career may not be a good fit for everyone.
 Answer the following questions to see if working as a CNA makes sense for you:

 Explore CNA Course Options

 Prospective CNA students need training programs that will prepare them to perform the job successfully.
 In addition, each state has its own requirements for CNAs, making it imperative that future professionals get the training they need to meet these standards and earn a state certification.
 For example, licensing requirements may mandate that students take coursework in nutrition, communication skills, rehabilitation, and vital signs.
 States may also have specific requirements for the number of classroom hours students must complete and the amount of clinical training they should receive.